cloudify-cosmo/getcloudify.org/source/guide/3.2/quickstart-vcloud.md

 ## Step 8: Delete the Deployment

 The next step is deleting the deployment.
-Assuming the un-installation went fine, all of the application resources should have been removed.
+Assuming the uninstallation went fine, all of the application resources should have been removed.
 However, the deployment itself still has record on the manager.
 For example, all of its static and runtime properties are still stored in the manager's database.
 To clean up all the information related to the deployment on the manager, delete the deployment as follows:

 {%highlight bash%}
-cfy deployments delete -d nodecellar
+cfy deployments delete -d nodecellar-haproxy
 {%endhighlight%}